Enable Xbox Full Screen Experience on ANY standard PC on Windows 11 25H2

 Windows 11 Xbox Full Screen enabled / Image: Mauro Huculak

-• You also need to use the ViveTool as well as the Physpanel and PSExec command-line tools.
+• You also need to use the Physpanel and PSExec command-line tools, and you’ll have to modify the Registry to configure the feature.

-On Windows 11, you can enable the new Xbox Full Screen Experience on your regular desktop computer, even if it’s not a handheld gaming PC, and in this guide, I’ll show you how to complete this configuration.
+On Windows 11, you can enable the new Xbox mode (formerly Xbox Full Screen Experience) on your regular desktop computer, even if it’s not a handheld gaming PC, and in this guide, I’ll show you how to complete this configuration.

-The Full Screen Experience replaces the traditional desktop interface with a more controller-friendly, full-screen dashboard, similar to a console interface, but using the Xbox app already available on Windows 11.
+The Xbox mode (Full Screen Experience (FSE)) replaces the traditional desktop interface with a more controller-friendly, full-screen dashboard, similar to a console interface, but using the Xbox app already available on Windows 11.
 Additionally, by replacing the standard desktop experience, the system frees up memory and other resources typically used by background processes, resulting in improved performance and battery life for gaming.

 The only caveat is that this mode is currently limited to handheld devices (such as the Xbox Ally X from Asus ROG), not standard computers.
 However, a workaround exists that tricks the operating system into recognizing it as a handheld gaming device, thereby enabling the feature on any computer, regardless of its hardware configuration.

-I tested this method in October 2025 and can confirm that it works.
-As part of the testing environment, I have used a virtual machine running Windows 11 25H2 (build 26200.6899) in the Release Preview Channel.
-However, this build is also available in the Stable Channel at this time.
+I tested this method in April 2026 and can confirm that it works.
+As part of the testing environment, I have used a virtual machine running Windows 11 25H2 with the latest updates installed.

-Additionally, for this process to work, I also used the ViveTool and two other command-line tools, including the Physpanel, which queries and modifies the internal panel dimensions reported by the system, and the Microsoft PSExec command tool, which enables an interactive Command Prompt session with the highest possible privilege level.
+Additionally, for this process to work, you’ll need to use two command-line tools, including Physpanel, which queries and modifies the internal panel dimensions reported by the system, and the Microsoft PSExec tool, which enables an interactive Command Prompt session with the highest possible privilege level.

 In this guide, I’ll outline the steps to enable the Xbox experience on any computer running Windows 11 25H2.